reubenharry/physics/docs/physics/gaugetheory.md

 A gauge theory has a Lagrangian with a kinetic term defined by the covariant derivative so that the entire action is gauge transformation invariant.

+### Quantum

+The path integral formulation of quantum physics gives a setting where we have a distribution over connections.
+Typically, one is interested in gauge invariant quantities, such as the expectation of the trace of the [holonomy](../maths/differential_geometry.md) of the connection around a loop, known as a Wilson loop.
+That is, one ranges over all possible connections, and for each, calculates the linear map on the group induced by parallel transport (i.e. lifting the loop onto the fibers), and then takes the trace of that.

 ## Electromagnetism as a gauge theory

 Choose $U(1)$ as our gauge group.
 Then from the above, we see that the transformation is $\phi(x)\mapsto e^{i\Lambda(x)}\phi(x)$